voideditor/void/VOID_USEFUL_LINKS.md

 - [How VSCode's sourcecode is organized](https://github.com/microsoft/vscode/wiki/Source-Code-Organization) - this explains where the entry point files are, what `browser/` and `common/` mean, etc. This is the most important read on this whole list!
 We recommend reading the whole thing.

-- [Built-in VSCode Styles](https://code.visualstudio.com/api/references/theme-color) - CSS variables that are built into VSCode.
+- [Built-in VSCode styles](https://code.visualstudio.com/api/references/theme-color) - CSS variables that are built into VSCode.
 Use `var(--vscode-{theme but replacing . with -})`.
-You can also see the [Webview Theming Guide](https://code.visualstudio.com/api/extension-guides/webview#theming-webview-content).
+You can also see their [Webview theming guide](https://code.visualstudio.com/api/extension-guides/webview#theming-webview-content).

 ## Beginners / Getting started